isakro/shoredate/README.md

 The goal of shoredate is to offer methods to shoreline date Stone Age sites located along the Norwegian Skagerrak coast based on their present-day elevation and the trajectory of past relative sea-level change.
-The method is based on an empirically derived estimate of the likely elevation of the sites above sea-level when they were in use (see Roalkvam 2023 for details).
+The method of shoreline dating is based on the premise that coastal Stone Age sites in the region were located on or close to the shoreline when they were in use, and is implemented here based on an empirically derived estimate of the likely elevation of the sites above sea-level when they were occupied (Roalkvam 2023).
+However, do note that as there are limitations to the Roalkvam (2023) study, and as the method is dependent on regularities in human behaviour, the dates achieved with the package should be treated with care.

 ## Installation and loading